 County Percent Number of Food Insecure Children

-The Child Food Insecurity research is a follow up to the Map the Meal Gap 2013: Food Insecurity Estimates at the County Level, supported by the Howard G. Buffett Foundation and Nielsen.
-That data provides a detailed look at the food budget needed by families struggling with hunger, which in Connecticut is an estimated $239 million or $15.16 per week for each food insecure person.
+The Child Food Insecurity research is part of the Map the Meal Gap 2013: Food Insecurity Estimates at the County Level, supported by the Howard G. Buffett Foundation and Nielsen.
+That data provides a detailed look at the food budget needed by families struggling with hunger, which in Connecticut is an estimated $255 million or $16.87 per week for each food insecure person.

 An executive summary of the both studies and interactive map are available at www.feedingamerica.org/mapthegap.